Identities involving additive maps on division rings: The identity

-Since $a_{1}^{p^{l_{1}}}, a_{1}^{p^{l_{2}}} >1$.
-By application of Theorem \ref{tcl5} and Remark \ref{rem lemm2} on \eqref{nleq26}, we get $D$ is finite-dimensional over $Z(D)$.
-If we consider $Z(D)$ is finite, then division ring $D$ is also finite.
-According to Wedder-burn's Theorem (see \cite{wed}), division ring $D$ must be commutative, which is a contradiction.
-Therefore, $Z(D)$ is infinite.
+for all $a_{1} \in D$.
+Since $a_{1}^{p^{\ell_{1}}}, a_{1}^{p^{\ell_{2}}} >1$, applying Remark \ref{rem lemm2} and Theorem \ref{tcl5} to equation \eqref{nleq26}, we get $D$ is finite-dimensional over $Z(D)$.
+If $Z(D)$ is finite, then the division ring $D$ is also finite.
+By Wedderburn's Theorem (see \cite{wed}), $D$ is commutative, a contradiction.
+It gives that $Z(D)$ is infinite.

-Also by Lemma \ref{ll10}, we have
+Also, by Lemma \ref{ll10}, we have

 where $\beta \in Z(D)$, for all $\alpha \in Z(D)$ and $a_{2} \in D$.